mstksg/inCode/copy/entries/nixify-blog.md

 ### What is a development environment?

-Very important to this system is the local development environment that lets us quickly re-build the site.
+Very important to this system is the local development environment that lets us quickly re-build the site (and also lets us use hakyll's built-in preview server features).
 I have a little less refined of a mental model for these than I do for the derivation --- but apparently it's just a derivation that sets up a shell with everything we need in the PATH?
 In any case, we need to set one up here to drop us in a Haskell development environment to get all of our favorite Haskell development tools -- like Haskell Language Server and cabal -- and a snapshot of all of our Haskell dependencies.
 And then we need one that just gives us the hakyll binary, which has interactive development features like directory watching, local servers, and incremental builds/cache invalidation.

 ### Prior Art